adrien-matta/nptool/README.md

 so be sure to have a working CMake installation before starting.

-In order to compile NPLib, the NPTool core libraries, ROOT 5 (tested with 5.34) or 6 with the libMathMore.so library should be installed.
+In order to compile NPLib, the NPTool core libraries, ROOT 5 (tested with 5.34) or 6 should be installed with the libMathMore.so library.
 This is sufficient to compile NPLib and any analysis project.

 In order to compile NPSimulation, a recent installation of Geant4 (tested